 Because these are dwellings, in most areas in the U.S., building and zoning laws apply.
 These laws vary by state, county, and even city.
 Many areas do not even have tiny house laws yet since this is a relatively new idea, but laws may be implemented in the near future as popularity grows.
-In all states, though, the proper building permits must be acquired and builders have to follow all zoning regulations.
+The proper building permits must be acquired in all states, and builders must follow all zoning regulations.

 Some states have outlined specific laws for tiny houses.
-The state of Michigan has seen an increase in pop-up communities with efficient dwellings that have been helpful in cities such as Detroit.
+The state of Michigan has seen an increase in pop-up communities with efficient dwellings that have helped cities such as Detroit.
 Based on Michigan’s law, tiny houses can be built provided they follow codes and are not less than 500 square feet.

 In the state of Nevada, most areas will issue a building permit provided the tiny house has at least 200 square feet of living space.

 To get a building permit in the state of North Carolina, the tiny home must be at least 150 square feet.
 However, for every additional occupant, 100 square feet must be added.
-This means that a couple must build a structure of 250 square feet, while a family of four is required to build a tiny home of at least 450 square feet.
+This means that a couple must build a 250 square feet structure, while a family of four is required to build a tiny home of at least 450 square feet.